influenxer-coder/collection-workflow/README.md

 # Collection Workflow

-Find inspirations and ideas to generate high performing content using trending videos from other influencers and your own high engaging content
+Workflow to find inspirations and ideas to generate high performing content using trending videos from other influencers and your own high engaging content

 ## Instructions